ddollar/heroku-sql-console/README.md

-# Heroku SQL
+# Deprecated

-## DEPRECATED
+This project is deprecated and is no longer being maintained.

-This service has been deprecated.
-Please use `heroku pg:psql` instead.
+Please check out my current project [Convox](https://convox.com) for all of your deployment needs!